 This has to be my favorite DIY project I’ve ever done!
 I took a pretty blah corner wall in my living room and made a DIY faux brick wall!
-This is a weekend project because of the drying time needed.
+Let me show you how to make a faux brick wall to spruce up a boring wall in your home!

 This post includes affiliate links; you can read my disclosure policy here.